Your Credit Score: What it means

-Credit scores only consider the information in your credit reports.
+Credit scores only consider the info contained in your credit reports.
 They don't consider income or personal characteristics.
-These scores were invented specifically for this reason.
-Credit scoring was envisioned as a way to assess willingness to pay while specifically excluding any other demographic factors.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+"Profiling" was as dirty a word when these scores were first invented as it is now.
+Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's willingness to pay back a loan.

-Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scores.
-Your score is based on both the good and the bad in your credit history.
-Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score is calculated from the good and the bad in your credit report.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is enough information in your credit to calculate an accurate score.
-Should you not meet the criteria for getting a credit score, you might need to establish a credit history prior to applying for a mortgage loan.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your report to build an accurate score.
+Should you not meet the minimum criteria for getting a credit score, you might need to establish your credit history before you apply for a mortgage loan.

 Homewithloan.com can answer your questions about credit reporting.
 Call us: 9727982110.